RikeshMMM/UNO-Card-Game/README.md

 # UNO Card Game

 The UNO Card Game is a simple implementation of the classic [UNO](https://en.wikipedia.org/wiki/Uno_(card_game)).
-The goal was to recreate the game that os easy to set up and allow you to invite friends and family to play with (2-10 players).
+The goal was to recreate the game that is easy to set up and allow you to invite friends and family to play with (2-10 players).

 ## Disclaimer